Major Motion

-Major Motion is a video game written for the Atari ST by Philip McKenzie and Jeffrey Sorenson and published by MichTron in 1986.
+Major Motion is a vehicular combat game written for the Atari ST by Philip McKenzie and Jeffrey Sorenson and published by MichTron in 1986.
 An Amiga version followed in 1988.
-Major Motion is a clone of the Spy Hunter arcade game.
+Major Motion is a clone of the Spy Hunter arcade video game.

 Gameplay

 Major Motion is a game in which racers can kill their enemies, and shoot and sideswipe the other cars.

 Reception

 Gregg Williams reviewed the game for Computer Gaming World, and stated that "Overall, the game is laudable."